laoer536/vite3.0-react18-TypeScript-router-dom6-mobx6-Eslint-prettier-template/README.md

 2. The editor opens and downloads the dependencies：Execution of commands---yarn

-3. Running Projects：yarn dev
+3. Running Projects：pnpm dev

 4. Packing project

-   > Test Package：yarn build:test
+   > Test Package：pnpm build:test
    >
-   > Production Package：yarn build
+   > Production Package：pnpm build
    >
    > (The environment variable file (env) has been added to the root directory, so you can add packaging commands and environment files according to your project.）